Rafael Cortijo: Early career

 As a child, Cortijo became interested in Caribbean music and enjoyed the works of some of the era's most successful Bomba y Plena music musicians.
 Throughout his life, he had a chance to meet and work with some of them, and learned how to make his own congas and panderos, the handheld drums used in bomba and plena music.

-Salsa composer and singer Ismael Rivera met Cortijo when both were youngsters, as they both grew up in the Villa Palmeras neighborhood of Santurce; they became lifelong friends.
-Rivera was impressed with Cortijo's conga-playing skills and was asked to join his orchestra, which played at Fiestas patronales all over Puerto Rico.
+Composer and singer Ismael Rivera, known as Maelo, met Cortijo when both were youngsters, as they both grew up in the Villa Palmeras neighborhood of Santurce; they became lifelong friends.
+Rivera was impressed with Cortijo's conga-playing skills and was asked to join his orchestra, which played at Fiestas Patronales all over Puerto Rico.

-“Cortijo himself was discovered, or given his earliest encouragement by “Mr. Babalú,” the celebrated Cuban singer Miguelito Valdés.
-Getting his formal start in 1942 as a bongo player with Conjunto Monterey, the young Cortijo played with a range of groups in those years and made a radio appearance with Trio Matamoros.
-But its breakthrough came in 1954 when he joined pianist Rafael Ithier on the Secco label with his soulmate Ismael Rivera…”
+Cortijo himself was discovered, or given his earliest encouragement by “Mr. Babalú,” the celebrated Cuban singer Miguelito Valdés.
+Getting his formal start in 1942 as a bongo player with Conjunto Monterey, the young Cortijo played with a range of groups in those years and made a radio appearance with the renowned Cuban group Trío Matamoros.
+But his breakthrough came in 1954 when he joined pianist Rafael Ithier on the Seeco label with his soulmate Ismael Rivera.